nottoezz/PhotonStudio/README.md

-# 🛍️ React Online Store
+# React Online Store

-A lightweight online store built with **React + Vite**, featuring **React Router** navigation, **Formik** forms with validation, and a simple cart with a floating total.
-Dark, modern UI powered by CSS variables.
+A lightweight demo storefront built with **React + Vite**, featuring client-side routing, form validation, and a simple cart with a floating total.
+The interface uses a dark theme driven by CSS variables.

 <p align="center">
   <a href="https://nodejs.org/en">Node</a> ·